 5. Quit Bad Habits: In addition to what you can do, it might also benefit to think about what you can’t do.
 For an effective way to improve blood pressure at home, Zenhausern recommends kicking habits like smoking to the curb.
 “If you are a smoker, you are at higher risk of developing a blood clot,” she notes.
 On top of that, not drinking enough water can make a big difference.
 “Keep your body well hydrated throughout the day — as a general rule, drink half your body weight in ounces per day,” says Zenhausern.

 6. Take Supplements: Certain vitamins might also help improve your blood circulation.
-“Vitamin C contains natural blood thinning properties that also help strengthen the walls of capillaries and help prevent plaque buildup, which can lead to poor circulation,” notes Zenhausern.
+“Vitamin C contains natural blood-thinning properties that also help strengthen the walls of capillaries and help prevent plaque buildup, which can lead to poor circulation,” notes Zenhausern.
 “Omega 3 fish oil can naturally thin blood, [too],” she adds.
-But make sure to talk to your doctor before adding any supplements into your routine.
+But make sure to talk to your doctor before adding any supplements to your routine.

 7. Eat More Leafy Green Vegetables: Your diet can also help improve blood circulation.
 Zenhausern recommends eating green leafy vegetables like spinach and collard greens as they have “elevated levels of nitrates, which your body then converts into nitric oxide — a blood vessel relaxer [that] can help improve circulation.”